[Investigation] Moscow using far right to infiltrate EU parliament

 To claim Russian visas for them, Volokhova was in contact with Leonid Slutsky, the chair of the committee on international affairs of the Russian parliament.

-Slutsky had long been involved in advancing Russian foreign policy interests in Europe, and he was particularly active in recruiting European politicians for the Kremlin's cause, organising fake election monitoring missions, and coordinating efforts aimed at legitimising Russia's annexation of Crimea.
+Slutsky had long been involved in advancing Russian foreign policy interests in Europe, and he was particularly active in recruiting European politicians for the Kremlin's cause, organising fake election-monitoring missions, and coordinating efforts aimed at legitimising Russia's annexation of Crimea.

 To avoid any suspicions, Slutsky used his organisation Russian Peace Foundation (RPF) to facilitate processing the Russian visas for the ENF MEPs selected by Volokhova.